-Universal health coverage is today at the forefront in the worldwide public health debate.
-Both the World Health Organization and the World Bank have recently called on the global community to universalize access to affordable health care within a generation (WHO and World Bank, 2017; Bloom et al., 2018).
-This movement has also reached the policy world, with several developing countries in Africa, Asia, and Latin America trying to expand access to health care among populations of lower socioeconomic status (Boerma et al., 2014; Atun et al., 2015; Reich et al., 2016), and with Obamacare becoming one of the key domestic policy debates in the US over the last decade (Cotlear et al., 2015; Reinhardt, 2017).
-While there is buy-in from the international community, national governments are faced with the challenge of implementation, which involves issues of design related to both equity and financial sustainability.
-Universalization of access to health care can take on many different forms, from subsidized health insurance schemes, such as in Colombia, in many South-Asian countries, and in Obamacare, to variations of the Beveridge model, such as in the UK and Canada.
-There are different types of agency problems and equity concerns in each case and it is not clear ex-ante whether either of these models unequivocally dominates the other in terms of potential welfare gains.
-The question therefore remains as to whether and how developing countries can effectively deliver the goal of universal health coverage.
-The financial and institutional challenges imposed by this objective are not small, particularly in contexts of serious competing demands on public resources.
+Universal health coverage (UHC) is today at the forefront of the worldwide public health debate.
+This represents the confluence of an ethical perspective which espouses the right to health as a human right (Rumbold et al., 2017) and an efficiency perspective which recognizes the growing evidence that health contributes to human capital accumulation and productivity growth (Almond and Currie, 2011; Dupas and Miguel, 2017).
+Both the World Health Organization and the World Bank have recently endorsed UHC, and called on the global community to universalize access to affordable health care within a generation (WHO and World Bank, 2017; Bloom et al., 2018).
+This movement has also reached the policy world, with several developing countries in Africa, Asia, and Latin America trying to expand access to health care (Boerma et al., 2014; Atun et al., 2015; Reich et al., 2016), and with Obamacare becoming one of the key domestic policy debates in the US over the last decade (Cotlear et al., 2015; Reinhardt, 2017).